otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ### Eager Loading

-**Eager loading** is a technique where related data is loaded at the same time as the main data.
-This can be done using `JOIN` queries in **SQL** or by using the **include** option in **Prisma**.
+Eager loading is a technique where related data is loaded at the same time as the main data.
+This can be done using `JOIN` queries in SQL or by using the include option in Prisma.
 For example, if you want to retrieve a list of institutions and their departments in a single query, you can use eager loading.

-Here is an example of eager loading using **Prisma**.
+Here is an example of eager loading using Prisma.

 ```javascript
 const institutions = await prisma.institution.findMany({